 But for those of you who plan on recording a lot of audio tracks…

-FL gets an extra point because you can record multiple takes easily in the Edison Editor.
+To be fair, FL allows you to record multiple takes easily in the Edison Editor.
 But editing those takes together it still a pain.

 The cheapest version of FL doesn’t come with the ability to record.
 If you want to record, you’ll need to get either the Producer Edition or the Signature Bundle

 Neither DAW is great for recording audio, but they’re great for MIDI.

 Both come with MIDI effects.
 You can make interesting melodies, chord progressions, and arpeggiations in a heartbeat.